asiloisad/pulsar-select-list/README.md

 - `filterQuery: (query: String) -> String`: a function that allows to apply a transformation to the user query and whose return value will be used to filter items.
 - `removeDiacritics: Boolean`: when `true`, removes diacritical marks from both the query and item text before filtering, enabling accent-insensitive matching (e.g., "cafe" matches "café").
 - `filterScoreModifier: (score: Number, item: Object) -> Number`: a function to modify the fuzzy match score for each item.
 Useful for applying custom ranking factors (e.g., boosting by recency or proximity).
+- `algorithm: String`: the fuzzy matching algorithm to use.
+Options: `'fuzzaldrin'` (default), `'command-t'` (path-aware, better for file paths).
+- `numThreads: Number`: number of threads for parallel matching.
+Defaults to 80% of available CPUs.
+- `maxGap: Number`: maximum gap between consecutive matched characters (only for `'command-t'` algorithm).
+Lower values require tighter matches.
+Defaults to infinite.
 - `query: String`: a string that will replace the contents of the query editor.
 - `selectQuery: Boolean`: a boolean indicating whether the query text should be selected or not.
 - `order: (item1: Object, item2: Object) -> Number`: a function that allows to change the order in which items are shown.